A guide to roundtrip media from FCPX to Assemble, bringing back a rough cut FCP Project (ie timeline/sequence) to FCPX

 What is Assemble?
 Text-based video editing so you can highlight the transcript text of soundbites and then drag and drop them into the desired order to form the spine of your story.
 Learn more.

-- Make sure the clips are clean and don't have any existing metadata such as tags/ranges already attached to those clips or you have DTD errors on relinking.
+Make sure the clips are clean and don't have any existing metadata such as tags/ranges already attached to those clips or you will have DTD errors on relinking.

 1 - Prep your media